vadigihemanthkumar/Redesigning-Poor-Code/README.md

 - `storage.py`: Handles data persistence using JSON files.

 ## Installation
+1. Ensure you have Python 3.x installed on your system.
-1. Clone the repository:
+2. Clone the repository:
    ```
    git clone https://github.com/vadigihemanthkumar/Redesigning-Poor-Code.git
    ```
-2. Navigate to the project directory:
+3. Navigate to the project directory:
    ```
    cd Redesigning-Poor-Code
    ```
-3. Ensure you have Python 3.x installed on your system.

 ## Usage
 Run the application by executing the `main.py` file:
 ```
 python main.py
 ```
 Follow the on-screen prompts to interact with the Library Management System.
+You can perform operations such as adding books, registering users, checking out books, and more.

 ## Design Decisions and Architecture